zirroneous/lunetta-building-blocks/README.md

 wired as a basic pulse divider. i dunno what else to say. bare bones af. you'll wanna add your support circuitry.

-it's 4040, not 420. (you can't smoke weed with this. i don't think.)

 007 : 7809 9v single-sided regulated power supply

 kiss that battery snap goodbye, hoss! i'll probably make this a little happier, later on, but this works fine.